 Bay Ridge is at the intersection of the Kings Highway and the Princes Highway, just 3 minutes from the CBD of Batemans Bay on the NSW South Coast.
-On completion, the project will comprise 140 large fully serviced lots, ranging upwards from 2,500 sq metres, with an average area of 5,000 sq metres, plus two un-serviced extra large lots.
+On completion, the project will comprise in excess of 140 large fully serviced lots, ranging upwards from 1,500 sq metres.